IMJLA/Export-Permission/docs/en-US/Export-Permission.ps1.md

 ```

 ### -IgnoreDomain
-Domains to ignore (they will be removed from the username)
+Domain(s) to ignore (they will be removed from the username)

 Intended when a user has matching SamAccountNames in multiple domains but you only want them to appear once on the report.

+Can also be used to remove all domains simply for brevity in the report.

 ```yaml
 Type: System.String[]